bpenovic/Firebase-Cloud-Messaging/README.md

 ## 1. Init project with identity
 Create new project and choose ASP.NET Core Web Application.
 Then change Authentication to Individual User Accounts with option of storing user accounts in-app.

 Scaffold will generate blank web application with Identity.
+Before building our app, we have to update our database (inside Package Manager Console, run update-database)